 - Have your ACT and/or SAT test scores, if applicable, sent to the University of Arkansas (ACT-0144 and SAT-6866) or mailed to the Office of Admissions.
 Our Test Score Policy page has current information about testing requirements and dates.
 If submitting SAT scores, review our Concordance Table.

 - You may use our online Application Checklist to make sure you are staying on track.

-We admit students on a rolling basis throughout the year, beginning mid-September, for the next fall.
-Early on in the application process, we recommend that you consult with the department to which you are applying to check on any special application deadlines you must meet for that department.
+We admit students on a rolling basis throughout the year, beginning early October for the next fall.
+Early in the application process, we recommend that you consult with the department to which you are applying to check on any special application deadlines you must meet for that department.
 We recommend that you apply at least three weeks ahead of these deadlines to allow adequate time to receive an admissions decision.

-Please note that our estimated application processing time changes depending upon what time of year it is and how many applications we are currently receiving in the office.
+Please note that our estimated application processing time changes depending upon time of year and the volume of applications we are currently receiving in the office.
 All application processing times are based on when your file is complete (application, fee, all transcripts, and any test scores if applicable).

 Students who do not meet our regular admissions requirements are encouraged to apply and request to be reviewed for possible admission by the University of Arkansas’ Admissions and Appellate Board.
 You will receive notification informing you of this committee review, and there is no further action you will need to take to facilitate the process.